 - Prone to boredom quickly and easily

-It’s more likely that girls will be diagnosed with inattentive type ADHD in comparison to boys.
+Women are more likely to be diagnosed with inattentive type ADHD than men.
 However, this type can appear in both genders of all ages.

 In terms of treatment, the best course of action for inattentive type ADHD is behavioral therapy (sometimes referred to as behavioral intervention).
-The purpose of this therapy is to help you learn how to function in organization places, such as school and work. ³
+This therapy can help you learn how to function in organizational environments such as school and work. ³

 Hyperactive-Impulsive ADHD

-If you struggle with the hyperactive-impulsive type of ADHD, you most likely have symptoms of uncontrollable over-activity and compulsiveness.
-While you may struggle with inattention from time to time, it’s not the dominant aspect of your ADHD.
+If you struggle with the hyperactive-impulsive type of ADHD, you likely have symptoms of uncontrollable over-activity and compulsiveness.
+While you may face some symptoms of inattention, it’s not the dominant aspect of your ADHD.

 - Act out of turn (don’t consider potential consequences to actions)